titon/toolkit/docs/en/components/accordion.md

 Every item in the list should have an accompanying header and section.
 The header will be bound with a click event that toggles the display of its sibling section, while also closing other sections (can be changed through options).
-The markup within each item can be customized to an extent, but will require configuration when the JavaScript is initialized.

 ```html
 <ul class="accordion">